 The first stage in learning about geometry is being able to identify, name, and describe 2-dimensional shapes.
 Talking about shapes whenever you see them and having shape posters on the wall are helpful to children as are having plenty of different shape manipulatives available.

-in preschool and kindergarten.
+Learning about shapes through play and exploration is also key for developing spatial skills in preschool and kindergarten.
 With careful thought given when choosing materials and prompts, math centers can also help children develop their ability to problem solve and reason while building their fine motor skills and strength and their ability to manage themselves and others cooperatively to complete a task.

 We've put together this list of STEM challenges that use simple materials so you can easily create a STEM center or Makerspace children will have an awesome time at building 2D shapes while learning.